 Dara Soljaga, PhD

-Associate Professor of Curriculum, Language and LiteracyProgram Leader, MA in Reading Co-Director, Center for Literacy
+Professor of LiteracyProgram Leader, MA in Reading Co-Director, Center for Literacy

 College of Graduate and Innovative Programs

 Dr. Soljaga teaches reading and curriculum courses to graduate students at Concordia-Chicago, including: Studies in Literacy and Multiliteracies; Diagnosis of Reading Difficulties; Remediation of Reading Problems; Practicums in Elementary and Secondary Reading Instruction; Roles, Relationships and Ethics of Reading Professionals; Literacy Foundations; and Policy Analysis.
 She also serves as a dissertation committee chairperson and on numerous other committees.
 Among her research interests are the intersection of literacy, language and the foundations of education.

 Prior to serving Concordia, she was an adjunct professor at Loyola University Chicago and a frequent guest lecturer for the Chicago Public Schools system.
 She has served as an adjunct professor at Loyola University Chicago and as a lead literacy teacher in Chicago Public Schools.
 Dr. Soljaga has been a member of Concordia’s faculty since 2006.